arqtrad/archlit/article.md

 for revivalist design and as one among many sources of ethnographic research.
-The former goal is spurred by a detailed description of the Jerónimos monastery in Belém, near Lisbon, written in 1842 by the Brazilian military engineer and distinguished IHGB historian, Francisco Adolfo de Varnhagen (1816--1878) [@varnhagen:1842noticia].
+The former goal is spurred by a detailed description of the Jerónimos monastery in Belém, near Lisbon, written in 1842 by the Brazilian military engineer and IHGB historian, Francisco Adolfo de Varnhagen (1816--1878) [@varnhagen:1842noticia].
 This and a number of other factors, including King consort Ferdinand II's artistic patronage, entail a belated and somewhat derivative Medieval revival